Losant/losant-docs/docs/workflows/data/gauge-query.md

 ![Gauge Query Node Config](/images/workflows/data/gauge-query-node-config.png "Gauge Query Node Config")

-The Gauge Query Node also needs to know the time range, the attribute, and what aggregation to use for the query.
+The Data: Gauge Query Node also needs to know the time range, the attribute, and what aggregation to use for the query.
 When querying a single device, and requesting only the last data point, no aggregation is needed (since there will only be a single value).
 In the above example, the attribute `current` will be averaged over the last 24 hours for the selected devices.

 ![Gauge Query Node Result](/images/workflows/data/gauge-query-node-result.png "Gauge Query Node Result")